jcgonzalezasj/jcgonzalezasj/README.md

 ## About Me

-* Currently working on: improve my skills building apps using Angular and React
+* Currently working on: improve my skills building web apps using Angular and React
 * What I want to learn next: Node.js and Three.js
 * Pronouns: he/him